jacob-thompson/sportify/README.md

 # Sportify

-Sportify is a Python-based command-line interface (CLI) application that fetches and displays real-time sports data.
+Sportify is an application for the command line interface (CLI) that fetches and displays real-time sports data.
 Whether you're interested in scores, team stats, player information, or upcoming fixtures, Sportify provides a convenient way to access the latest sports updates from your terminal.

-## Features (Work-in-progress)
+## 🚀 Features (Work-in-progress)

 - Fetch live scores for various sports.
 - Get detailed stats on teams and players.